Jirka-Mayer/BachelorThesis/thesis-text.md

 | 3          | 31 500 PrIMuS incipits, 31 500 synthetic incipits | 1 000 PrIMuS incipits    |
 | 4          | 63 000 PrIMuS incipits, 63 000 synthetic incipits | 1 000 PrIMuS incipits    |

-First experiment trains a model on real-world incipits, second uses synthetic incipits and the third one combines both approaches in a 1:1 ratio.
-The last experiment validates on real-world incipits, since the evaluation will also be performed on real-world music.
-The second experiment validaates on synthetic incipits, because we wanted to simulate a scenario where we don't have access to real-world incipits.
+The first experiment trains a model on real-world incipits, second uses synthetic incipits and the third one combines both approaches in a 1:1 ratio.
+The last experiment validates on real-world incipits since the evaluation will also be performed on real-world music.
+The second experiment validates on synthetic incipits because we wanted to simulate a scenario where we don't have access to real-world incipits.
 The fourth experiment is the same as the third one, only utilizing the whole PrIMuS dataset as is available to us.

 We trained each experiment for 20 epochs (except for the fourth that has been trained for only 10 epochs) and took the model with the lowest edit distance, averaged over the validation dataset.